jk4671/fullstack_final_backend/README.md

 # Notes Keeper (Backend)

 This is the backend of the Notes Keeper app created using Node, Express, MongoDB.
+It lets users create, edit, and delete notes (with Title and Content).

 It has been deployed on Render (https://fullstack-final-backend.onrender.com/).

 This project was based off of Shivam Shekhar's Note Taking app (https://github.com/shvam0000/Full-Stack-Note-Taking-Application).